-Prerequisite: Computer Engineering Technology I This course includes advanced computer hardware, software, applications, troubleshooting, and customer service as integral parts of the course requirements.
-This course helps prepare students for the CompTIA A+ credential
+This course includes basic computer operating systems, software, applications, troubleshooting, and customer service as integral parts of the course requirements.
+English language arts, mathematics, and science are reinforced.
+This course helps prepare students for the CompTIA A+ credential.
+Prerequisite: Computer Engineering Technology I